Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 You must consume fewer calories than your body burns.

-Small deficits are best.
-Large deficits can slow metabolism and increase hunger.
+Small calorie deficits work best.
+Extremely large deficits can slow metabolism and increase hunger.

 2. Increase Protein Intake